Free Medical Assistant Apprenticeship

 Job Outlook: According to the Bureau of Labor Statistics, “Employment of medical assistants is projected to grow 19 percent from 2019 to 2029, much faster than the average for all occupations.
 The growth of the aging baby-boom population will continue to increase demand for preventive medical services, which are often provided by physicians.
 As a result, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.”

-When: The program begins on August 27th and runs through June 3rd.
+When: The orientation for the MA program is on Wednesday, February 2, 2022.
+The program begins on February 7, 2022 and runs through October 28, 2022.
 This includes an orientation as well as a CCMA boot camp study week and assistance with your resume and interview skills.
+Interviews for those selected will begining mid-December 2021.

 Qualifications: All applicants must meet the eligibility requirements below and complete the appropriate application.
 Selected applicants will complete an interview with the medical partner and York County Community College.